dottxt-ai/outlines/docs/cookbook/classification.md

 # ['URGENT', 'STANDARD']
 ```

-## Using JSON-guided generation
+## Using JSON-structured generation

-Another (convoluted) way to do multi-label classification is to JSON-guided generation in Outlines.
+Another (convoluted) way to do multi-label classification is to JSON-structured generation in Outlines.
 We first need to define our Pydantic schema that contains the labels:

 ```python
 from enum import Enum